On the Environment configuration page you have to enter the required information of your Active Directory environment.

 - There is no real Round Robin implemented.
 All additional domain controllers are used as fallback only.

 This option defines the port which is used by Active Directory.
 By default the port is set to 389.
 The port is used for every defined domain controller.

 Please note, that Microsoft provides access to Active Directory through TCP and UDP over port 389.
 TCP-only is used for port 636, 3268 and 3269, see Active Directory and Active Directory Domain Services Port Requirements.

 If you want to use LDAPS the Port option has to be manually set to 636 or any other port your domain controller uses.

-- LDAP/S listens on port 636 and can not be used with STARTTLS.
+- LDAPS listens on port 636/3269 and can not be used with STARTTLS.

 - All of your domain controllers must provide the same encryption methods.
-There can not be a primary DC which requires LDAPS and a second without LDAPS.
+There can not be a primary DC which requires LDAPS and a second DC without having LDAPS enabled.

 LDAP network timeout